kovidgoyal/calibre/manual/gui.rst

 .. _save_to_disk_single:

-    2. **Save to disk in a single directory**: Saves the selected books to disk in a single directory.
+    2. **Save to disk in a single folder**: Saves the selected books to disk in a single folder.

     For 1. and 2., all available formats, as well as metadata, are stored to disk for each selected book.
 Metadata is stored in an OPF file.
 Saved books can be re-imported to the library without any loss of information by using the :ref:`Add books <add_books>` action.

-    3. **Save only *<your preferred>* format to disk**: Saves the selected books to disk in the directory structure as shown in (1.) but only in your preferred e-book format.
+    3. **Save only *<your preferred>* format to disk**: Saves the selected books to disk in the folder structure as shown in (1.) but only in your preferred e-book format.
 You can set your preferred format in :guilabel:`Preferences->Interface->Behaviour->Preferred output format`

-    4. **Save only *<your preferred>* format to disk in a single directory**: Saves the selected books to disk in a single directory but only in your preferred e-book format.
+    4. **Save only *<your preferred>* format to disk in a single folder**: Saves the selected books to disk in a single folder but only in your preferred e-book format.
 You can set your preferred format in :guilabel:`Preferences->Interface->Behaviour->Preferred output format`

-    5. **Save single format to disk...**: Saves the selected books to disk in the directory structure as shown in (1.) but only in the format you select from the pop-out list.
+    5. **Save single format to disk...**: Saves the selected books to disk in the folder structure as shown in (1.) but only in the format you select from the pop-out list.

 .. _connect_share: